What do you do when you need to insert a set of parentheses within another set of parentheses?

-* However, please note that if you are using APA referencing style, you would use commas around the date instead of brackets: (some critics, such as Dubosarsky, 2014, have used parentheses many times)
+* However, please note that if you are using APA referencing style, you would use commas around the date instead of square brackets: (some critics, such as Dubosarsky, 2014, have used parentheses many times)

 Another solution is to use a combination of parentheses and em rules.
 For example, instead of:

 Dr Jones (an authority on the issue under review (smoking cessation strategies)) discussed this at length in his paper.

 Dr Jones—an authority on the issue under review (smoking cessation strategies)—discussed this at length in his paper.

 Yet another solution is to reword the sentence.
 For example:

 Dr Jones is an authority on the issue under review (smoking cessation strategies), and he discussed this at length in his paper.